Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 • It highlights alternative approaches within the freedom struggle.

-Significance for the Youth:
+Significance of Parakram Diwas for Indian Youth:

 For youth of India, this day offers strong educational value.

-It helps them learn about India’s freedom struggle, the importance of discipline and courage, and leadership and responsibility towards the nation
+It helps them learn about India’s freedom struggle, the importance of discipline and courage, and leadership and responsibility towards the nation.

 Views of Netaji Subhas Chandra Bose on Indian Nationalism: